truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/jellyfin.md

 You can organize these as one parent with two child datasets, for example <file>mnt/tank/jellyfin/config</file>, <file>mnt/tank/jellyfin/cache</file>, and so on.
 You can choose to create a static **transcodes** dataset or use temporary storage in the disk or memory for transcoding.

+If you want to run the application with a user or group other than the default apps (568) user and group, create them now.

 ## Installing the Jellyfin Application

 To install the **Jellyfin** application, go to **Apps**, click **Discover Apps**, either begin typing Jellyfin into the search field or scroll down to locate the **Jellyfin** application widget.